casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ```
 :::

-After the deploy we can check if it was successful and control the parameters of the deployed entry points.
+After the deploy we can check if it was successful and inspect the parameters of the deployed entry points.

 The output of the deployment is: